appatalks/pr-reviewer-decisions-discovery/README.md

 1. The script first checks if the GitHub API token is set.
 If not, it throws an error message and exits.
 2. Next, it asks for the organization name.
 3. It then iterates through all the pages of repositories for the given organization, storing the names of the repositories in an array.
 4. It then uses a GraphQL query to retrieve the last 100 Pull Request Review Decisions for each repository.
+(Maybe 100 is too much? 🤔)
 5. The responses from the API calls are logged in a JSON file.

 ## Rate Limiting